OSGP/Documentation/Userguide/Installation/manualInstallation.md

 ```
 Make sure you are on the development branch (default).

-Initialiaze the Git submodules in Platform, Protocol-Adapter-OSLP, Protocol-Adapter-DLMS, Protocol-Adapter-IEC61850 and Integration-Tests by running the following command in each directory:
+Initialize the Git submodules in Platform, Protocol-Adapter-OSLP, Protocol-Adapter-DLMS, Protocol-Adapter-IEC61850 and Integration-Tests by running the following command in each directory:
 ```shell
 git submodule update --init --recursive
 ```